C++ Boost

 - cppreference:

-std::variantandstd::visit— the standard alternative.
+std::variantandstd::visit— standard alternative.